-Whether you are in B2B or B2C space, reaching your sales targets takes humongous efforts.
-Sales reps actually work through various stages of a sales pipeline day in and out to close a deal.
+Whether you operate in B2B or B2C, reaching your sales targets takes humongous efforts.
+Sales reps work through various stages of a sales pipeline day in and out to close a deal.

-Now, you may want to ask what is a sales pipeline?
-If you go by the textbook definition, a sales pipeline is a tool that helps you visualise the very specific sequence of actions your sales team takes to convert leads.
-Visual aid like this, allows your sales reps to remain organised and focused on selling at every stage.
+Now, you may want to ask what a sales pipeline is.
+If you go by the textbook definition, a sales pipeline is a tool that helps you visualize the specific sequence of actions your sales team takes to convert leads.
+Visual aid like this allows your sales reps to remain organized and focused on selling at every stage.

-However, for that to happen, you need to be well versed with all the stages in a sales pipeline.
+However, for that to happen, you must be well-versed in all the sales pipeline stages.

 Hence to make a simple representation of the pipeline, you can customize these seven sales steps to meet the needs of your small business.
-Plus, the sequence of stages you can include will depend on your niche and the strategies you are using for lead generation and deal conversion.
+Plus, the sequence of stages you can include will depend on your niche and your strategies for lead generation and deal conversion.

-Remember, there is no one-size-fits-all sales pipeline structure that can be applied uniformly to every industry.
-You will always have to customize the stages as per your businesses’ requirements.
+Remember, no one-size-fits-all sales pipeline structure can be applied uniformly to every industry.
+You will always have to customize the stages per your business’s requirements.

-One of the smartest ways to decide the right time you should be pushing a deal through your pipeline is by setting the series of activities that need to be completed, or requirements that need to be fulfiled, at each and every stage of your sales cycle.
+One of the smartest ways to decide when you should be pushing a deal through your pipeline is by setting the series of activities that need to be completed or requirements that need to be fulfilled, at every stage of your sales cycle.

 1. Lead Generation or Incoming

-Most businesses use more than one way to generate leads – including paid and non-paid campaigns.
+Most businesses use multiple ways to generate leads – including paid and non-paid campaigns.

-Lead generation is the process where you attract prospects to your business and use various strategies to increase their interest through nurturing.
+Lead generation is the process of attracting prospects to your business and using various strategies to increase their interest through nurturing.
 The end goal- converting them into a customer.

 2. Initiating Contact or Contacting

-In this pipeline stage, the salesperson tries to contact or get in touch with the lead to get their business requirements.
-This stage helps you plan your business services with respect to the lead’s needs.
+In this pipeline stage, the salesperson tries to contact or contact the lead to get their business requirements.
+This stage helps you plan your business services concerning the lead’s needs.

 3. Lead Qualification or Qualifying